 1 February to 31 January

 To recognise how COVID-19 may impact annual leave, there has been an amendment to the policy- COVID-19 Annual Leave Policy

 The College provides generous annual leave benefits.
 You receive 25 days of holiday leave per leave year in addition to mandatory leave dates.
 You can also purchase up to 10 additional days each leave year as well as carry over up to 5 days from a previous leave year.

 To request your holiday leave log in to the College's absence management system, TeamSeer, via the button to the right.
-Remember: Your line manager will need to approve it before you can take these days off work.
+Remember that your line manager will need to approve it before you can take these days off work.

 Your full Annual leave quota includes holiday leave and mandatory leave:

 - Holiday leave days are personal days you arrange to take off by prior arrangement with your line manager.

 - Mandatory leave days are statutory public holidays and College Closure days. the College is closed on these days and you are not required to come into work.
 Find out this year's College closure days.

 Annual leave entitlements are explained below and are also set out within the appendices of your core terms & conditions.
 You can view your available holiday leave days by logging in to the absence management system, TeamSeer.

 - You must obtain the prior approval of your line manager before booking or taking leave.